-Thank you for making that provision for us.
+We thank you for making that provision for us.
 Thank you for the physical provision of the food that we'll be enjoying shortly, for the camaraderie and fellowship that we enjoy in Christ.
-We give thanks for that as well.
+Thanks for that as well.

 We commit this time to you with thanksgiving in his name.
 Amen.
 Well, today we're going to continue our subject of biblical prophecy.